For 12 years, Roy A. Teel Jr. was involved in human research trials at the University of California, Los Angeles, but he didn’t don a lab coat.

 When Trials Go Wrong

-In January, a French trial of 128 healthy volunteers had to be stopped.
+In January, had to be stopped.
 Of the 90 who received increased doses of the drug, six participants fell ill and one died.
 Since it’s common for pharmaceutical companies to not release the makeup of the molecules they’re testing, outsiders have been left in the dark about the substance used in the trial.

 These alarming stories are indeed rare and regulatory agencies like the FDA are working to revamp the drug trial process in the wake of these adverse events, including the need for better mechanisms to safely test first-in-human studies.